gruntwork-io/terraform-aws-utilities/codegen/quotas/README.md

 The script accepts the following command line arguments:

 - `--region` (optional): Specify the AWS region to query service quotas for.
 Defaults to `us-east-1`.
-- `--output` (optional): Specify the output markdown file path for the quotas.
-Defaults to `../../docs/quotas.md`.
+- `--outdir` (optional): Output directory for the resulting terraform files.
+Defaults to `../../modules/request-quota-increase`.

 ### Running the Script
-To run the script with default settings (region `us-east-1` and output `../../docs/quotas.md`):
+To run the script with default settings (region `us-east-1` and output `../../modules/request-quota-increase`):

 ```
 python generate_quotas.py